 - They fought like cats and dogs.

-- He is as funny as a barrel of monkeys.
+- Your new baby is as cute as a button!

 - This house is as clean as a whistle.

 - That is as easy as shooting fish in a barrel.

 - My love for you is as deep as the ocean.